apsara-stack/terraform-provider-apsarastack/website/docs/d/edas_applications.html.markdown

 # apsarastack\_edas\_applications

-This data source provides a list of EDAS application in an Alibaba Cloud account according to the specified filters.
+This data source provides a list of EDAS application in an Apsara Stack Cloud account according to the specified filters.

 -> **NOTE:** Available in 1.0.11+